 Is the ICG working on the proposals from the communities which it has received so far?

 Yes, the ICG has started on the evaluation of the proposals from the protocol parameters and numbers.
-We have made considerable progress during our recent meeting and have asked one formal question to both communities so far.
+We have made considerable progress during our recent meeting and have asked one formal question to both communities so far, regarding synchronization of IANA.ORG and other trademark issues.

-Yes, the secretariat is already working on matrix to make comparison and analysis on the proposals.
+Yes, the secretariat is already working on comparison and analysis on the proposals, which will also make it easier to receive the last response to the RFP.

 We would try to make as much as progress we can with the proposals received so far.